ouazzmoh/Multithread-video-decoder/README.md

 https://bluishcoder.co.nz/tags/ogg/index.html
 are a very good material for understanding of the libraries.

-The synchronisation is quite different.
+The synchronization is quite different.
 This code uses 1 thread per stream and common real-time deadline to set up synchronization.
 The sound playing is mostly managed by SDL2.
 The displayed frame is used with an additional thread and producer/consumer algorithms to synchronize